ISE-FIZKarlsruhe/nfdicore/docs/contact.md

 ## Conferences and Events

-The NFDIcore team can frequently be found at Semantic Web and AI conferences and Research Data Management Events.
+The NFDIcore team can frequently be found at Semantic Web and AI conferences and Research Data Management events.
 Feel free to find us there and talk to us.

 ### Upcoming Events